-- 1) Referrals may be made by order of a court or may be from a child protective service agency that has taken custody of a child.
-In all other situations, including referrals from mental health professionals, mediators, and attorneys, the referral must include a signed agreement by the parents. - 2) Referral information must include the reasons for the referral and information on any family issues that may impact on the parent/child contact or the safety of the participants. - 3) If a provider receives a referral that does not cover frequency and duration of parent-child contact, type of service, and the parents disagree about provisions of service delivery, the provider must send the issue back to the court or referring agency for clarification.
+- Referrals may be made by order of a court, a child protective service agency that has taken custody of a child, other sources such as mental health professionals, attorneys, or from parents themselves.
+Parents must indicate their agreement to participate in services and must do so in writing. - 2.
+Referral information must include the reasons for the referral and information on any family issues that may impact on the parent/child contact or the safety of the participants. - 3.
+If a provider receives a referral that does not cover frequency and duration of parent-child contact, type of service, and the parents disagree about provisions of service delivery, the provider must send the issue back to the court or referring agency for clarification.
 While waiting for a clarification by the referring agency or court, a provider may set temporary conditions for the use of service provided that the parents consent.